Information for Transfer Students

 Below are a few upcoming dates resident students should be aware of.
 Please reference the College’s Academic Calendar for additional information.

 last day to add classes

 open roommate change period begins

 open roommate change period ends/last day to change meal plan

 There’s a lot to do here at King’s, and here are just a couple ways to get out and meet new people.

 Floor Programs: Your Resident Assistant (RA) will be planning a multitude of events throughout the year for your floor and building.
 Be sure to attend a few and get to know someone new.

 Clubs and Organizations Fair: Held on September 6th, you can check out all the clubs that King’s has to offer and join any that you might share some interests with.
 If you don’t see the club for you, stop in to Campus Activities and learn how to start one!

 Volunteer Fair: Service is an important part of life at King’s.
-Stop by the Volunteer Fair to learn about some of the organizations we work with and serve.
+Stop by the Volunteer Fair on September 11th to learn about some of the organizations we work with and serve.